 If we wish to maintain or REGAIN our health, we need to learn about and focus on how to feed ourselves properly.
 Essentially that means utilizing foods and beverages that are as close to natural as we can get them.
 The metabolism of our bodies still functions the way it did in the bodies of our prehistoric forebears did.
 Their primary food sources were plants and roots, fruits,

 seeds, and nuts.
-They did eat meat, and maybe even regularly, but definitely not as much or as constantly as we do.
+They did eat meat, and maybe even regularly, but definitely not as much or as constantly as those in modern society does.
 Our major teeth are flat, not pointed, and the eating motion of our mouths and teeth is more a side-ways grinding motion, like that of grass-eaters, rather than a

-tearing and gulping motion, as it that of carnivores.
+tearing and gulping motion, as is that of carnivores.

 The following suggestions are in descending order of importance to the body.
 They are not listed as a diet, since

 "diets" are not a "normal" way of eating.
-It is much better to make a lifestyle change, which includes changing what we eat and drink on a
+It is much better to make a lifestyle change, which includes changing eating and drinking habits on a

 permanent basis, rather than going on a diet, which is only a limited,